sensu/sensu-docs/content/sensu-go/5.16/api/health.md

 #### EXAMPLE {#health-get-example}

-The following example demonstrates a request to the `/health` API, resulting in a JSON map that contains Sensu health data.
+The following example demonstrates a request to the `/health` API endpoint, resulting in a JSON map that contains Sensu health data.

 {{< highlight shell >}}
 curl http://127.0.0.1:8080/health